FedeMatt/Optimization-for-Data-Science---exam-project/README.md

 # Optimization for Data Science - project exam

-copy of the repository submitted for evaluation
+Copy of the repository submitted for evaluation.

+Info and details in the paper.